timvw/qv/Usage.md

 * AWS_ACCESS_KEY_ID
 * AWS_SECRET_ACCESS_KEY

-We have also support AWS SSO credentials, in that case you need:
+In case you have AWS SSO credentials you need to set the following:
 * AWS_PROFILE

 In case you have a custom endpoint in place (eg: [minio](https://min.io/)) you also need to set: